Cape Cod Canal: Private construction

-On June 22, 1909, construction finally began for a working canal under the direction of August Belmont Jr.'s Boston, Cape Cod & New York Canal Company using designs by engineer William Barclay Parsons.
-The canal engineers encountered many problems, such as huge boulders underwater (much of Cape Cod is a moraine—see geology of Cape Cod).
+On June 22, 1909, construction finally began for a working canal under the direction of August Belmont Jr.'s Boston, Cape Cod & New York Canal Company, using designs by engineer William Barclay Parsons.
+The canal engineers encountered many obstacles, such as large submerged boulders.
 Divers were hired to blow them up, but the effort slowed dredging.
 Another problem was cold winter storms which forced the engineers to stop dredging altogether and wait for spring.
 Nevertheless, the canal opened on a limited basis on July 29, 1914, and it was completed in 1916.
 The privately owned toll canal had a maximum width of 100 ft and a maximum depth of 25 ft, and it took a somewhat difficult route from Phinney Harbor at the head of Buzzards Bay.
 Several accidents occurred due to the narrow channel and navigation difficulty, and these limited traffic and tarnished the canal's reputation.
 Toll revenues failed to meet investors' expectations as a result, despite shortening the trade route from New York City to Boston by 62 mi.